-The Timer/Counter is a synchronous design and the timer clock (clk{T0}) is therefore shown as a clock enable signal in the following figures.
+The Timer/Counter is a synchronous design and the timer clock $(clk{T0})$ is therefore shown as a clock enable signal in the following figures.
 The figures include information on when interrupt flags are set.
-Figure 34 contains timing data for basic Timer/Counter operation.
-The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.
+Figure 28 contains timing data for basic Timer/Counter operation.
+The figure shows the count sequence close to the MAX value.

-Figure 34.
-Timer/Counter Timing Diagram, no Prescaling
+Figure 28.
+Timer/Counter Timing Diagram, No Prescaling